Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/MigrationGuide-WindowsAzure-ServiceBus.md

 Previously, in `WindowsAzure.ServiceBus`, you could receive messages either by using a `QueueClient` (or `SubscriptionClient` if you are targeting a subscription) or the `MessageReceiver`.

+While the `QueueClient` allowed you to send and receive messages over a queue, the `MessageSender` allowed you to receive messages from both queues and subscriptions.

 ```C#
 // receive using the QueueClient
 QueueClient queueClient = new QueueClient(connectionString, queueName);